systematic-magic/AgingPMC/research_papers_html.rst

 6. Copyright
 ------------
 6.1.
-Check that copyright section has a title "Copyright:" (starts with capital letter and followed by colon(:))
+Check that copyright section has a title "Copyright ©" (starts with capital letter and followed by copyright symbol (©))

 6.2.
 Check that copyright sting starts with: